atbcb/usab-uswds/news/_posts/2025-05-08-u-s-access-board-holds-meetings-with-veterans-organizations.md

     <em>Collie Turner from Heroic Gardens led a therapeutic horticulture lesson.</em>
   </figcaption>
 </figure>

+Following its sessions with PVA, the Board met with Collie Turner, who is the Founder and Executive Director of [Heroic Gardens](https://heroicgardens.org/), a nonprofit organization serving veterans with disabilities through adaptive gardening.
+Turner provided Board Members with a demonstration of one of the organization’s programs, which involved therapeutic horticulture and teambuilding activities.
+Heroic Gardens has received a commendation from the [Department of Veterans Affairs (VA)](https://www.va.gov/) through its [National Community Partnership Challenge (CPC)](https://www.va.gov/HEALTHPARTNERSHIPS/cpc/index.asp).

 The Access Board was proud to honor America’s veterans during the week of its Board meeting.
 These engagements allowed the agency to learn more about the issues affecting the millions of veterans with disabilities in the United States.
 To stay up to date on the Board and be notified when Board meetings, webinars, and other events are scheduled, [sign up](https://public.govdelivery.com/accounts/USACCESS/subscriber/qualify?commit=Subscribe&topic_id=USACCESS_1) for the agency’s email list.